SandorDavid/sorting-webapp/README.md

 # Sorting Webapp ([Demo](https://sorting-web-app.herokuapp.com/))

 A simple Webapp that utilizes my sorting algorithm implementations.

-Demo application is hosted on a free plan at Heroku.
-Please be patient, because it takes time for them to load at first.
+This demo application is hosted on a free plan at Heroku.
+Please be patient, because it takes time for it to load at first!

 ## Stack